Alro10/twitter-sentiment-live/README.md

-# IBM-data-test
+# IBM data science test

-IBM data science test - tweets sentiment analysis
+The challenge is about to create an amazing tweets sentiment analysis dashboard.